Microscopes: Nature Revealed

 Grand Gallery, Level 1

-This display tells the stories of the makers and users of an instrument that has been fundamental in improving our understanding of the natural world.
-Using examples from our significant collection, it shows how optical improvements saw a change in the public perception of the microscope from being a simple optical toy to a reliable instrument of science.
+This display told the stories of the makers and users of an instrument that has been fundamental in improving our understanding of the natural world.

 Viewing invisible worlds through the microscope is an activity that fascinates people today as much as it did in the 17th century.
 From the engravings in Robert Hooke's Micrographia published in 1665 to today's stunning photographs, the ability to share, discuss and learn from what we see is a strong thread running through the display.